RQISL/portfolio-project-5-robert-quinlan/README.md

 ## Validation testing

 ### HTML
-* Run testing used [The 3WC HTML Validator](https://validator.w3.org/) for Home, Order food menu, About Us, Profile, Login, Sign-up, Logout, Response "Thank you" and Contact pages have been meticulously reviewed and corrected to ensure optimal functionality.
+* Run testing used [The 3WC HTML Validator](https://validator.w3.org/) for Home, About Us, Category Painting, Shop, Search Product, The product Management, Profile, Login, Sign-up, Logout, and Contact pages have been meticulously reviewed and corrected to ensure optimal functionality.
 Our overlay model login and signup buttons remain unchanged.
 All passed!

 ### CSS
 * Run testing used [the official (Jigsaw) validator](https://jigsaw.w3.org/css-validator/) for CSS.
 It was all passed and no errors.

 ### Python

-* [The CI Python Linter](https://pep8ci.herokuapp.com/#) had been running testing and there are lots of errors and fixing the bugs.
-It was all no errors.
+* [The CI Python Linter](https://pep8ci.herokuapp.com/#) is a powerful tool designed to identify and fix errors in Python code.
+With its extensive testing capabilities, it thoroughly scans your code and provides detailed feedback on any issues it finds.
+While it successfully resolves most errors, there may be a few instances where it is unable to make the necessary corrections.
+Additionally, there have been occasional issues with the tool causing errors when running the site.
+However, despite these minor setbacks, the CI Python Linter remains a reliable and effective solution for ensuring the quality and correctness of your Python code.

 ### The devices